-To prepare a transmission measurement, you have to connect your DUT (which for simplicity we assume to have appropriate connectors) in-between a pair of analyzer
+To prepare a transmission measurement, you have to connect your DUT (which for simplicity we assume to have appropriate connectors) in-between a pair of analyzer test ports.
+It is recommended that you preset the R&S ZNA to start from a well-defined instrument state.

-- 1. Connect the DUT between test ports 1 and 2 of the network analyzer as shown above. - Use the [PRESET] key to restore a well-defined instrument state.
-The analyzer is now set to its default state.
-The default measured quantity is the transmission S-parameter S21.
+- 1. Connect the DUT between test ports 1 and 2 of the network analyzer as shown above. - Use the [Preset] key to restore a well-defined instrument state.
+The analyzer is now set to its default state, measuring the transmission S-parameter S21.

-Select TRACE - [TRACE CONFIG] and use the control elements in the "Traces" soft-tool tab if you wish to create additional traces and diagrams.
+Select Trace - [Trace Config] and use the control elements in the "Traces" softtool tab if you wish to create additional traces and diagrams.